brightdigit/Sublimation/README.md

 let baseURL = try await KVdb.url(withKey: key, atBucket: bucketName)
 ```

-At the point, you'll have the base url of your Vapor application and can begin using it in your application!
+At the point, you'll have the base url of your Vapor application and can begin using it in your application! -->

+## Documentation

+To learn more, check out the full [documentation](https://swiftpackageindex.com/brightdigit/Sublimation/documentation).

 # License

 This code is distributed under the MIT license.
 See the [LICENSE](https://github.com/brightdigit/Sublimation/LICENSE) file for more info.